DETAILED ACTION

 Regarding claim 7, GURIJALA is silent as to a closed water loop.
 However, O'BRIEN teaches a method for recycling paper mill wastewater (title) and water may be reused in a closed loop system, which is known to provide ecological benefits (C4/L64-C5/L2).

-Therefore, at the time the invention was filed, it would have been obvious to one of ordinary skill in the art to modify/specify the method of GURIJALA to include a closed water loop for ecological reasons as is known in the art.
+Therefore, before the effective filing date of the invention, it would have been obvious to one of ordinary skill in the art to modify/specify the method of GURIJALA to include a closed water loop for ecological reasons as is known in the art.
 The references are combinable, because they are in the same technological environment of water treatment technologies.
 See MPEP 2141 III (A) and (G).

 Regarding claim 8, GURIJALA’s modified method teaches the control agent is added to process water (GURIJALA abstract) in the closed water loop (see also GURIJALA P2/L40-41).

-Therefore, at the time the invention was filed, it would have been obvious to one of ordinary skill in the art to combine the process of GURIJALA to include the combination of a biocide and a chelant as taught by GURIJALA for the purpose of inhibition metal corrosion.
+Therefore, before the effective filing date of the invention, it would have been obvious to one of ordinary skill in the art to combine the process of GURIJALA to include the combination of a biocide and a chelant as taught by CUISIA for the purpose of inhibition metal corrosion.
 The references are combinable, because they are in the same technological environment of water treatment.
-See MPEP 2141 III (B).
+See MPEP 2141 III (A) & (G).

 Note that chelants have the natural result of binding a metal ion and thus in combination with a biocide thereby result in reducing the amount of the volatile fatty acid-producing bacteria.

-Regarding claim 15, GURIJALA’s modified method teaches as above (the rejection of claim 22 is incorporated by reference) but does not specify the chelant.
+GURIJALA’s modified method does not specify the chelant.
 However, SELTZER teaches inhibition of pulp and paper yellowing using nitroxides, hydroxylamines and other co additives (title) including adding a well-known and commercially available metal-binding chelant (e.g. DTPA; C22/L7-18).

-Therefore, at the time the invention was filed, it would have been obvious to one of ordinary skill in the art to specify the chelant of GURIJALA’s modified method with the chelant of SELTZER as a well-known and commercially available metal-binding chelant.
+Therefore, before the effective filing date of the invention, it would have been obvious to one of ordinary skill in the art to specify the chelant of GURIJALA’s modified method with the chelant of SELTZER as a well-known and commercially available metal-binding chelant.
 The references are combinable, because they are in the same technological environment of pulp and paper technologies.
 See MPEP 2141 III (A) and (G).

 Telephonic Inquiries